نوع مقاله : علمی - پژوهشی

 نویسندگان [English]

-Materials and Methods: Pest biology was assessed through weekly sampling of larvae at different developmental stages and pupae.
-The effect of host oak species on pest development was evaluated by measuring the weight of final-instar larvae and pupae in the Pardanān and Mirabad areas (each area included 1,500 larvae and 1,500 pupae from two oak species, Quercus infectoria and Q. brantii).
-To assess the impact of altitude on trap efficiency, three altitudinal strata (1,100–1,200 m, 1,200–1,300 m, and 1,300–1,400 m above sea level) were selected in the eastern part of the study area, and 10 pheromone traps were installed in the outer canopy of oak trees at each stratum (totaling 30 traps).
-To examine the effect of trap location, 10 traps were installed inside the canopy and 10 outside.
-To evaluate installation height, 10 traps were placed at 1.5 m and 10 traps at 3 m above ground level.
-Data were analyzed using SPSS software version 21.
+Material and Methods: The biology of the pest was monitored through weekly sampling of different larval instars and pupae.
+The influence of the host oak species on pest development was evaluated by measuring the weights of final-instar larvae and pupae in the Perdanan and Mirabad regions (each area comprising 1,500 larvae and 1,500 pupae across two species: Quercus infectoria and Q. brantii).
+To examine the effect of elevation, three altitudinal gradients (1100–1200, 1200–1300, and 1300–1400 m a.s.l.) were selected on eastern-facing slopes.
+In each gradient, 10 pheromone traps were installed on the outer canopy of Q. infectoria trees (totaling 30 traps).
+Furthermore, to assess trap placement, 10 traps were positioned inside the canopy and 10 on the outer canopy.
+The effect of installation height was also evaluated by placing 10 traps at a height of 1.5 meters and 10 traps at 3 meters above the ground.
+Data were analyzed using SPSS software, version 21.

 کلیدواژهها [English]